2ailesB/neural-parametric-solver/README.md

 `model.input_gradtheta=1 model.input_bc=1 model.input_params=1`

 #### Non linear basis (table 11)
+Train your model using cfg.nl=1 to use a non linear basis.

 #### NN layer (table 12)
 Train several models by changing the model.nn.name configuration to mlp, resnet, fno or modmlp.